vicmoyses2/Cyfrin/keystore.md

+## Keystore
+### List of my keystore

-// Password will be requested.
+Password will be requested when using it in the terminal.
-// FYI: For anvil keys, is the notebook pin number.
+Obs: For anvil fake private keys, is the notebook pin number.

 sepoliaKey - 0x6bab4333a8cabe29dbf9542aa99d92e639c28436